Hansxsourse/docs-format/README.md

 # DCT Academy's Documentation Format

 This repository provides best practices for writing documentation and basic folder structure that has to be followed while writing Node app (or any app in general).

+**Note:** You can use a tool like [README.md Genearator](https://github.com/kefranabg/readme-md-generator) to ease up your process.

 In order to write documentation on GitHub, you have to first understand Markdown, a standard used by GitHub to accept documentation.

 * Learn more about Markdown [here](https://en.wikipedia.org/wiki/Markdown)
 * Learn how to use Markdown [here](https://www.markdowntutorial.com/)